-This homemade cannoli cake is a doozy!
+This homemade Italian cannoli cake recipe is a doozy!
 Homemade cannoli filling sandwiched between rum-soaked yellow butter cake layers with whipped vanilla buttercream frosting and loads of mini chocolate chips.
-I can’t even.
+I can’t even!

 So I’ve got a funny story – and a long one so bear with me – to go along with this cannoli cake.